-Legionnaires’ disease is caused by Legionella bacteria, which are widespread in our environment.
-They are found in natural water bodies such as rivers, lakes, creeks and hot springs.
+Legionella is found in natural water bodies such as rivers, lakes, creeks and hot springs.
 The bacteria are also found in spas, potting mix, warm water systems and artificial systems that use water for cooling, heating or industrial processes, such as cooling towers.

 A person may catch Legionnaires' disease by breathing in fine droplets of water that contain the bacteria.
-You cannot catch it from another person or by drinking contaminated water.
+Legionnaires' disease cannot be caught from another person or by drinking contaminated water.